KonsKons26/MLtopKin/README.md

-# Final project for the 'Algorithms in Structural Bioinformatics'
+# Final project for the course 'Algorithms in Structural Bioinformatics'

 ## Scope